NekR/image-merger/README.md

 # ImageMerger Library
 ImageMerger provided as library file and depends only on this polyfill -- [Canvas-to-Blob](https://github.com/blueimp/JavaScript-Canvas-to-Blob), this polyfill is included in archive.
-Also I included there one example, that one which was in the videos.
+Also I have included there one example.

 ## Docs
 To stat work with ImageMerger, first need to initialize it.
-This is initialization snippet from example attached to archive:
+This is initialization snippet from attached example:

 ```javascript
 input.addEventListener('change', function() {